DInguanzo/AVR-Programming-UNO-R3-SMD/Chapter02_Programming-AVRs/README.md

 make
 ```

-That should generate some files (blinkLED.elf, blinkLED.map, blinkLED.o)
+That should generate some files (blinkLED.elf, blinkLED.map, blinkLED.o, etc.)

 Now it's time to flash the Arduino: